COMP2281/software-engineering-group24-25-04/RequirementDocumentation_Group04.md

     Then I need can delete the goal related to the task

     And only those on that task can remove this goal.

+  **Scenario 3:** Ability to transfer a goal

+    Given a staff member already has a goal

+    And I need to transfer the goal to another staff member

+    Then I, a manager need to transfer the goal to another staff member

+    And remove the previous staff member from it.

   Implementing the "ability to edit goals" functionality aligns with the council's overall objectives to improve the structure of the goal tracking software.
 This will enable better readability for the users, and will help with efficiency.
 The priority has been classed as "must have", as it is essential for the purpose of a goal tracking system, therefore it is crucial to the functionality of the application.